 I am super-thrilled to have Frank Doorhof as a guest writer on Tangents.
-Frank is a highly regarded Fashion photographer based in The Netherlands, whom I had the pleasure of meeting last year.
+Frank is a highly regarded Fashion photographer based in The Netherlands, whom I had the pleasure of meeting.
 We hung out the one afternoon, photographing a model in Coney Island.
 What I found particularly interesting, is how our approach to using flash and ambient light differ.
 Distinct styles and techniques.
 Quite an inspiring afternoon.
+(Please note: with this blog post, the images aren’t illustrative of any particular part of the writing, but are there to showcase some of Frank’s work.)

 I met Neil during my trip to New York where I was going to teach a 3 days workshop.
 Before the workshops I was having a lot of fun with Neil during an impromptu photo-shoot that was arranged by a mutual friend of ours – thank you Richard! – and found Neil to be a lot of fun although he did scare the living you know what out of me when he stopped his car in the middle of the road to remove a piece of paper from the windshield, however I though he was getting out of the car to get into a fight with a very obnoxious driver behind us….
 Yeah Neil I still wake up at night screaming about that one!